koto/svn-tools/README.md

 In this repository there are various small command-line (Linux) scripts made to facilitate working with Subversion Following tools are currently present

-Autor: Krzysztof Kotowicz <kkotowicz at gmail dot com>
+Author: Krzysztof Kotowicz <kkotowicz at gmail dot com>

 License: MIT

 svn-grep